Are Open Houses Worth It? When One Might Make Sense

 If you’ve decided an open house is worth it, read on for strategies to ensure your event succeeds.

-Hold your open house on the weekend, particularly the first weekend after listing your property to create a sense of urgency.
-Sundays usually work best, but during football season opt for Saturday so you won’t compete with the big game.
+Hold your open house on the weekend, particularly the first weekend after listing your property, to create a sense of urgency.
+Sundays usually work best, but during football season, opt for Saturday so you won’t compete with the big game.

 Hype your open house

 Marketing is the key to a successful open house.
-A top agent will advertise the date, time, and location of your open house along with photos and descriptions of your property on the Multiple Listing Service (MLS), a digital platform used by real estate brokers and agents.
+A top agent will advertise the date, time, and location of your open house along with photos and descriptions of your property on the multiple listing service (MLS), a digital platform used by real estate brokers and agents.

-Promote your open house effectively and cost-efficiently by starting at least 2 to 3 weeks in advance on social media.
+Promote your open house effectively and cost-efficiently by starting at least two to three weeks in advance on social media.
 This lead time allows your posts to accumulate shares, tags, and likes, helping to generate maximum buzz and reach a broader audience.
-Engaging visuals, relevant hashtags, and compelling calls to action will further boost your visibility and encourage interaction.

-- Nextdoor: This neighborhood-centric network connects local residents and offers an events calendar perfect for listing your open house.
+- Nextdoor: This neighborhood-centric network connects residents and offers an events calendar perfect for listing your open house.
 It’s a great way to reach neighbors who might know interested buyers or are looking to move within the area.

 - Facebook: Spread the word by creating posts on your personal profile or setting up a dedicated Facebook event for your open house.
 You can further increase visibility with targeted ads or by listing the open house in the Facebook Marketplace, complete with photos and details.